RayanSaeed/Pixabay/README.md

 Do note that Worker should be easily used by multiple interactors.

-# Architecture - Presentation using Draw.io
+## Architecture Diagram using Draw.io

 Here I have included a representation of my project that follows the Clean Swift architecture